kushu3110/Shortify-URL-Shortener-And-Analytics/README.md

 Kushagra Mishra (kushagram3110@gmail.com)

-PS - I have kept `application.yml` hard-coded intentionally because `.env` won't get pushed in commit and it'll confuse the operator for formatting of environment variables.
+PS - I have kept `application.yml` hard-coded intentionally because `.env` won't get pushed in commit and the formatting of environment variables will confuse the visitor.